dreusebio/python_focus_group/README.md

 NA; worked on UNIX commands only

 ## Session_03
-hello_world.py: A Python script that prints "Hello, World!" when run
+hello_world.py: A Python script that prints "lets go!" when run

+## Session_04
+comments.py: Python script showing me how use commets. variable.py: taught me legal and illegal variables in python.
+Somewhat similar to R for me.